DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-16-question-protocol-for-pilot.md

       what: "uses this to validate that reference is from a suitable source" }],
     what: ["Appears in support interface.
 If the referee provides a reference, appears in the provider-facing interface and retrievable via API"],
-    accuracy: ["A referee might be able corroborate (though we don't currently show this information to referees)"] }
+    accuracy: ["A referee might be able corroborate (though we don’t currently show this information to referees)"] }
 }) }}